Nagarkot Travel Guide

 Apart from the essential items, do not forget to carry warm clothes.
 As Nagarkot lies at a much higher altitude than Kathmandu, it gets chilly, especially at night.
 Most hotels don't have central heating and the rooms get pretty cold as dusk falls.
 Dressing up warmly while enjoying the sunrise will protect you from the icy cold wind.

-Best Time to visit Nagarkot
+Best Time to Visit Nagarkot

 You can visit Nagarkot any time of the year.
 But to enjoy crystal clear views of the Himalayas, you need to time your travel during the drier autumn or winter months.
 There's snowfall during mid-winter, which turns this small mountain village into a winter wonderland.